-Violating a Protection Order
+Violating a Protection Order in Cincinnati

 When a court in Ohio issues a protection order (also called a restraining order), the alleged offender (referred to as the respondent) is expected to comply with the injunctions established in the order.
 A violation of any of the requirements of the protection order can lead to the alleged offender facing criminal charges.

 Alleged protection order violations can arise from misunderstandings with or possibly even outright false allegations from alleged victims.
-In such instances, alleged offenders need to understand that judges often err on the side of caution and are more than willing to order strict sentences of incarceration in order to protect alleged victims.
+In such instances, alleged offenders need to understand that judges often err on the side of caution and are more than willing to order strict sentences of incarceration to protect alleged victims.

 Lawyer for Protection Order Violations in Cincinnati, OH

-Overview of Protection Order Violations in Ohio
+Types of Protection Orders and Violations in Hamilton County

 Ohio issues four kinds of protection orders:

-- Temporary Protection Orders (TPOs) or ex parte protection orders are issued for the protection of alleged victims before full protection order hearings have taken place;
+- Temporary Protection Orders (TPOs) or ex parte protection orders are issued for the protection of alleged victims before full protection order hearingshave taken place.

-- Civil Protection Orders (CPOs)are issued by Domestic Relations Courts in domestic violence cases;
+- Civil Protection Orders (CPOs)are issued by Domestic Relations Courts in domestic violence cases.

-- Criminal Protection Orders are issued by criminal courts in multiple kinds of cases, including domestic violence;
+- Criminal Protection Ordersare issued by criminal courts in multiple kinds of cases, including domestic violence.

-- Anti-Stalking Protection Orders and Civil Stalking Protection Orders are issued specifically in cases of stalking.
+- Anti-Stalking Protection Ordersand Civil Stalking Protection Orders are issued specifically in cases of stalking.

 An alleged violation of a protection order depends on the specific injunctions that were contained in the order.
 A few of the most common violations include, but are not limited to:

-- Abusing family or household members;
+- Abusing family or household members

-- Child custody violations;
+- Child custody violations

-- Failure to pay child or spousal support;
+- Failure to pay child or spousal support

-- Failure to seek counseling;
+- Failure to seek counseling

-- Possession of a firearm or weapon.
+- Possession of a firearm or weapon

 The penalties for protection order violations are established under Ohio Revised Code § 2919.27.
 A first offense violation of a protection order is typically classified as a first-degree misdemeanor punishable by up to 180 days in jail and/or a fine of up to $1,000.

-When an alleged offender has been previously violated any kind of protection order, any subsequent violation becomes a fifth-degree felony offense.
+When an alleged offender has previously violated any kind of protection order, any subsequent violation becomes a fifth-degree felony offense.
 Convictions in such cases are punishable by up to 12 months in prison and/or a fine of up to $2,500.

 If an alleged offender violates a protection order while committing a felony offense, then he or she will be charged with a third-degree felony.
 A conviction can result in a sentence of up to five years in prison and/or a fine of up to $10,000.

-It is important to note that criminal charges relating to violations of protection orders do not apply only to orders issued in Ohio.
+It is important to note that criminal charges related to violations of protection orders do not apply only to orders issued in Ohio.
 Alleged offenders can also be arrested for violating protection orders issued by the courts of other states.

 Hamilton County Court of Domestic Relations

-800 Broadway St
+800 Broadway St.

 Cincinnati, OH 45202